 “Despite acknowledging the threat of the recession, they are not focusing enough on profits, pricing, new business, client account management and all the other things they need to be doing to continue to grow through 2023.”

 For three years, consultancy leadership teams have been integrating benchmarks from the Consultancy BenchPress Reports into their board meetings and targets.
 “Now, more than at any time since 2020 when Consultancy BenchPress began, dedicating the time to look underneath the bonnet could mean the difference between consultancy owner blind optimism and justified confidence,” explains Marc.

 “Based on the evidence gathered in our survey and the knowledge and lived experience of those in The Consultancy Growth Network community, we have identified six key opportunities for boutique consultancies to raise their game,” explains Peter Czapp, co-founder of The Wow Company and BenchPress.
 “These show consultancies what high performance looks like in the sector and enable them to prepare for what’s coming next.”

 An abridged version of the Consultancy BenchPress report is available to everyone via the link below.
-The full version is accessible to members of The Network and participants of the survey.
+The full version is accessible to members of The Network via the Growth Hub.

 Ali El Moghraby

 The Consultancy Growth Network